ZECODER2022/Battle-Bot/README.md

 - /sell - sell extra cubes for some extra points
 - /duel - invite a player to a duel
 - /help - learn how to use and play the bot
+- /trade - trade cubes with other users
 - /randomduel - send a command looking for someone to duel
 - /inventory - Shows all of your cubes
 - /allinventory - show a collections of all users